 Balch Park has the largest campground, featuring two picturesque ponds ringed with sequoias.
 The upper pond has the most impressive sequoias; located inside the campground, it can’t be seen from the road, but visitors can drive in and park next to it.
 The ponds look like millponds but in fact were created by the park in 1958 as fishing ponds.
 The ponds unfortunately flooded the roots of some nearby sequoias and killed them.
 Three sequoias were cut for salvage, and the huge, tilted "Lady Elizabeth" stump, immersed in the lower pond, remains a prominent sight.
 Ironically, Balch Park has never been commercially logged, but its ponds with their huge stumps make the park look like a former sawmill site; while Hedrick Pond, which actually was the site of a sawmill, looks relatively unaffected by logging.

-The Tule River valley has two smaller, woodsier campgrounds (Moses Gulch and Hidden Falls) located by the river.
+The Tule River valley has two smaller, woodsier campgrounds (Moses Gulch and Hidden Falls) by the river.
 The campsites seem a little more spread out here.

 © 2014 David Baselt